A20-Mini

 The Transmitter Menu is displayed beneath the Transmitter and Record & Timecode Status windows of the Transmitter View.
 It offers control of the A20-Mini Name, Frequency, Mute Mic, RF Power, Mode, LEDs, Format Media, Options, Modulation, and access to A20-Mini Information.

 While in the Transmitter View, touch the Name button and use the pop up QWERTY keyboard to rename the transmitter.
 Up to twelve alpha-numeric characters can be used for the transmitter’s name.
 The serial number of the unit is the name by default.
-Transmitter names are sent over RF to the A10-RX and are embedded in metadata as the Track Names of recorded WAV files.
+Transmitter names are sent to the A20-Nexus, Nexus Go, A20-RX, and A10-RX and are embedded in metadata as the Track Names of recorded WAV files.

 The A20-Mini transmits on frequencies ranging from 470 MHz – 1525 MHz.
 The frequencies available are determined by geographic location and whether you have entered a unique license code issued by Sound Devices to unlock the use of restricted frequencies.
 See Manage Transmitters for more information.